mdvanes/grunt-bookmarklet-wrapper/README.md

 ## Release History

+* 2016-04-23    v1.2.0     Merged PR from [git-j](https://github.com/git-j), updating dependencies and modifying banner to work as a prefix.
 * 2015-04-25    v1.0.0     Extended and successfully ran unit tests.
 It's not required to remove inline comments (//), code after line breaks is still executed.
 There doesn't seem to be a way to programmatically test script-targeted urls, but manual tests were successful.